adamcavatassi/McGill-ECSE-421-Embedded-Systems-Labs/README.md

 Using the myRIO-1900, students must initialize the on-board accelerometer.
 The accelerometer signals must be passed through an adjustable lowpass filter and used to compute the roll and pitch angles of the myRIO.
 These five signals are to be collected into uniform arrays for future use.

 ## Lab 3
-Students must implement a real-time inference engine based on a provided pre-trained neural network.
+Students must implement a real-time inference engine based on a pre-trained neural network, named *Position-Net*.
+Weight matrices are provided to be able to build a fully connected network which uses the sigmoid function as an activation.
 The pre-trained network accepts a time sample from the five signals acquired in Lab 2 as an input vector, and predicts which of three predetermined positions the myRIO-1900 is currently in.
+The position classification is indicated by the LEDs on the board.

 Position 0           | Position 1          | Position 2